Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 “You’ll be back stateside in no time.”

-According to the Chief, the Jamaican Constabulary Force had called for help from their American counterparts for two reasons: Their investigative unit was swamped with a barrage of homicides over the previous weekend.
-With three murders routinely committed per shift the JCF chalked up the suicide of an American as of little consequence.
+According to the Chief, the Jamaican Constabulary Force had called for help from their American counterparts for two reasons: Their investigative unit was swamped with a barrage of homicides over the weekend.
+With three murders routinely committed per shift the JCF chalked up the suicide of an American as little consequence.
 But there were protocols and the Constable was required to follow them.

-“We’ll let your highly skilled U.S. detectives handle the grunt work,” the Constable had told the Chief who knew the Constable would probably write off their reports as his own work and send the paperwork to the local Deputy Commissioner.
+“We’ll let your highly skilled U.S. detectives handle the grunt work,” the Constable remarked to the Chief.
+He knew the Constable would probably claim their reports on the investigation as his own work and send the paperwork to the local Deputy Commissioner.

-McGuiness was among the first of the Americans to arrive at the site.
+McGuiness was the first of the Americans to arrive at the site.
 He pulled aside the room-darkening curtains spanning the east wall of the room and looked outside.
 Beyond the small yard was a spectacular view of the Atlantic Ocean.
 He watched sea oats sway lazily back and forth with the gentle ocean breeze.
 With a gloved hand, he flipped open the window latch and slid the window open.
 The breeze rushed in filling the room with the fragrance of jasmine and sea salt.
 It was a welcome dilution to the smell of death that lingered.
-He moved to the other side of the room and to the glass doors that led to a balcony.
+He moved to the other side of the room and opened the glass doors that led to a balcony.

 “Has anyone checked the grounds?”
 McGuiness asked looking down into the grass below.